 Once you start using electronic logging devices, you realize that there are, in fact, a lot more benefits.

-Another complaint that motor carriers and operators have over complying with the ELD mandate is that the devices are often too costly for them.
+A common complaint in the trucking industry is that ELD devices are often too costly for them.

 This is often a common misconception in the industry.

-While there definitely are ELD providers who charge outrageous fees, there are also some ELD providers, like Motive, who charge far less.
+While there definitely are ELD providers that charge outrageous fees, there are also some ELD providers, like Motive, that charge far less.

 Learn more and see which features the Motive fleet management solution offers.
 Call 844-325-9230 with questions, or get a tour.